rlpddejong/SurgeNetSeg/README.md

 ## Installation

-Tested on Ubuntu only.
+Tested on Linux, Windows, and MAC OS.

 **Prerequisites:**

 -   Python 3.8+
--   PyTorch 1.12+ and corresponding torchvision (preferably with CUDA GPU support for quick label propagation)
+-   PyTorch 1.12+ and corresponding torchvision (preferably with CUDA GPU support for quick label propagation on Linux and Windows).

 **Clone our repository:**